Jefftree/Course-Notes/f15/econ101.md

 Relationship between MC and AVC also applies for ATC

+**NOTE**: When marginal cost intersects with ATC or AVC, the respective cost reaches a minimum.

-Shifts in Cost Curves:
+#### Shifts in Cost Curves

 - Technology (MP up, MC down), (ATC higher at low lvls, lower at higher lvls), (Fixed increase, variable decrease)
 - Prices of factors of production.
 (Increase in costs?)
 (Fixed affects only ATC), (Variable affects ATC and MC)

 ## Long Run Cost

-Production Function: Relationship between maximum output attainable and the quantities of both capital and labor.
+**Production Function**: Relationship between maximum output attainable and the quantities of both capital and labor.

 **Marginal Product of Capital:** Increase in output resulting from a one unit increase in the amount of capital employed